bluejw/BayesDrugComb/README.md

 ## Data

 The data analyzed in Section 4 “Application: WIHS Data Analysis” of the paper are from The Women's Interagency HIV Study (WIHS), which is a multisite, longitudinal cohort study of the natural and treated history of women living with HIV and women at-risk for HIV in the United States.
 The data are publicly available.
 However, one need to fill in a request form for access.
 Full details of the data are available at https://statepi.jhsph.edu/wihs/wordpress/.
-R data for the simulation study and WIHS data analysis of the paper are available at https://drive.google.com/file/d/1ZGn61V7cK7kxOZrVmHK68f3mD1m1qyQG/view?usp=sharing.
+R data for the simulation study and WIHS data analysis of the paper are available at the following link: https://drive.google.com/file/d/1U2lZK9UwS60ABzhO5AtOV7ohPsnG49l1/view?usp=sharing.

 ## Code